The Tribe (1999 TV series): Home media and streaming services

-Sequels and other potential followups
+Sequels

+The New Tomorrow

 During pre-production for the planned series six of The Tribe, Channel 5 and Cloud 9 created a sequel television series, The New Tomorrow.
 Twenty-six episodes were produced, which aired in 2005 on the Seven Network in Australia and on Five in the United Kingdom.
 The series was also filmed in Wellington, with twenty core cast and up to a hundred crew members, including a large number who had worked on Peter Jackson's's King Kong.
 Many themes and storylines intended for The Tribe's series six were used and adapted for the new series.
 The New Tomorrow was aimed at a younger audience, 8- to 12-year-olds, but followed the same theme of children creating a new world without the adults.
 It was set further in the future and followed the story of four Tribes: the Ants, the Barbs, the Privileged and the Discards.

+Unproduced movie

-Before the series was cancelled, Raymond Thompson had been working on screenplay for a Tribe movie in 2003.
-He mentions that the movie is "a backstory.
+Before the series was cancelled, Raymond Thompson had been working on a screenplay for a Tribe movie in 2003.
+He mentioned that the film was "a backstory.
 The lead up to the virus.
 And how cities of children came about... but lots more as well."
 It was also mentioned to be in the third draft before it was shelved due to the show's cancellation.
-In 2011, The Tribe movie, named Tribes, was finally announced to be in development with the partnership of Legendary Pictures.
-Raymond Thompson revealed he had been working with Rob Cohen and Jason Rothenberg, the latter went on to produce The 100.
-But in 2015, the project fell through due to creative differences.
-Since 2015, Raymond Thompson has still been trying to produce a sequel and a motion picture, but is unable to say more details due to non-disclosure agreements.
+In 2011, The Tribe movie, named Tribes, was announced to be in development with the partnership of Legendary Pictures.
+Raymond Thompson revealed he had been working with Rob Cohen and Jason Rothenberg; the latter went on to produce The 100.
+In 2015, the project fell through due to creative differences.
+Since 2015, Thompson has been trying to produce a sequel and a motion picture, but is unable to say more details due to non-disclosure agreements.

-The series has continued in novel format starting in 2011 with the release of The Tribe: A New World, effectively becoming the equivalent of series 6.
-In 2014, The Tribe: A New Dawn was released, effectively becoming the equivalent of series 7.
-In 2019, The Tribe: (R)Evolution was released, effectively becoming the equivalent of series 8.
+Sequel novels

+Three novels have been published that continue the television series' narrative:

 Other media

-Books
+Novels

-Several books based on the series were published in English:
+In addition to the sequel novels discussed above have been these books based on the series have been published in English:

-In addition, three novels that serve as sequels to and a continuation of the story from the television series have been published:

 Several books related to The Tribe have also been published in German.